Home Page

 By Jonathan Ugbal The trailer of the movie “The Lost café” produced by Cross River born filmmaker, R...
 Read more

-By CrossRiverWatch Admin The Nigeria Labor Congress, NLC, and the Trade Union Congress, TUC, in Cros...
+By CrossRiverWatch Admin The Executive Chairman of the Cross River State Universal Basic Education B...
 Read more

 By CrossRiverWatch Admin Dear Hon.
 Commissioner Mike Eraye, I’m sorry I had to use this means...
 Read more

-By CrossRiverWatch Admin The Executive Chairman, State Universal Basic Education Board (SUBEB), Dr....
+By CrossRiverWatch Admin The Executive Chairman of the Cross River State Universal Basic Education B...
 Read more

-By CrossRiverWatch Admin The Nigeria Labor Congress, NLC, and the Trade Union Congress, TUC, in Cross River State on Wednesday picketed the state Ministry of Local Government Affairs and the Office of the Head of Service.
-This followed the...
+By CrossRiverWatch Admin The Executive Chairman of the Cross River State Universal Basic Education Board (SUBEB), Dr. Stephen Odey has warned that no salary will be paid to any teacher or staff of the Local Education Authorities who has no...
 Read more

 By CrossRiverWatch Admin The manpower challenge in the Primary Health sector of Cross River state is set to receive a boost as the state governor, Senator Ben Ayade has given clearance for the employment of additional staff to boost the str...
 Read more